Five tips of iOS 8 Every Apple fan should know

 Setting -> General -> Keyboard -> Keyboards -> Edit

-In this section you can arrange order of keyboards and remove keyboards.
-You can also delete third-party keyboard by deleting corresponding app you have installed from App Store.
-This will also remove corresponding keyboard from Settings.
+In this section, you can arrange the order of keyboards and remove keyboards.
+You can also delete third-party keyboards by deleting the app you installed from App Store.
+This will also remove the corresponding keyboard from Settings.

-3. Answer calls on an iPad, iPod touch or Mac – IOS 8
+Answer calls on an iPad, iPod touch, or Mac – IOS 8

-iOS 8 allows you to connect your iPhone, iPad, iPod touch and Mac using Continuity.
-Continuity allows you to move between devices such as iPhone, iPad, iPod touch and Mac efficiently.
-This include features such as Handoff, Phone Calling and Instant Hotspot.
+iOS 8 allows you to connect your iPhone, iPad, iPod, and Mac using Continuity.
+Continuity will enable you to move between devices like iPhone, iPad, iPod, and Mac efficiently.
+This includes features such as Handoff, Phone Calling, and Instant hotspots.

-For example, you wrote an email on Mac and all of sudden you attended important call on your iPhone leaving email half-written.
-At the end of call you can start email where you left on on your Mac.
+For example, you wrote an email on your Mac and suddenly attended an important call on your iPhone, leaving the email half-written.
+At thYoustart emailing where you left on on your Mac.

-iOS 8 allows you to make and receive cellular phone calls from iPad, iPod touch or Mac when your iPhone is on same Wi-Fi network.
+iOS at the end of the call 8 allows you to make and receive cellular phone calls from iPad, iPod touch, or Mac when your iPhone is on the same Wi-Fi network.

 You can achieve this using below steps :

 a.
 Suppose you have an iCloud account with ID [email protected] Now, Sign in to your iCloud account on all devices (iPhone, iPad, iPod touch, and Mac).

 b.
 Note that all devices should have iOS 8, and Macs should use OS X Yosemite.